Accenture/mercury/language-packs/language-connector/README.md

 ## Language connector

-This is the language connector module to be used as a sidecar for your microservices module that is written using a language pack. e.g. Python, Node.js and Go.
+This is the language connector module to be used as a sidecar for your microservices module that is written using a language pack. e.g. Python and Node.js.

 ## Build from source